thibaultyou/prompt-library/prompts/github_pull_request_generator/view.md

 ### 📄 Description

 This prompt creates perfect pull requests for GitHub projects.
-It generates a detailed PR description including title, changes, documentation updates, and additional notes, adhering to best practices and project standards.
-The output is formatted in GitHub-flavored markdown for easy copy-pasting.
+It generates a comprehensive description, lists changes, includes documentation updates, and suggests labels and reviewers.
+The output adheres to best practices and is formatted in GitHub-flavored markdown.

 ### 🔧 Variables

 - `{{CHANGE_DETAILS}}`

 - `{{PROJECT_CONTEXT}}`